loveorchids/probaV/README.md

 layers (e.g. conv1, conv2,  conv5).

 #### Loss Functions and Optimizer
-In this project, Loss functions are MSE, MAE, cMSE and cPSNR. cMSE and cPSNR are implemented according to the instructions in proba-V scoring page.<br>
+In this project, Loss functions are sMSE, MAE, cMSE and cPSNR.<br>
+- MAE is used for calculating the difference of prediction image and ground truth image.<br>
+- sMSE stand for sematic MSE, it is used to calculating the difference of the semantic evaluation result of prediction image and ground truth image.
+Semantic evaluation (sMSE) is obtained by calculating the MSE of Evaluator's layer output of both prediction and ground truth.<br>
+- cMSE is an intermidicate result for cPSNR which is defined by the ProbaV.<br>

 As for optimizer, instead of Adam, we use Adabound [9] to carry out optimization.
 Adam is famous for its super convergence, but the result of Adam is usually not as optimal as SGD due to the unstable and extreme learning rate.
 While Adabound is designed to compensate this problem by applying a